kubemq-io/docs/docs/configuration/recipes/basic/basic-license.md

 ## Set License Data

-In case when there is a need to create a KubeMQ cluster with license data (i.e no Internet connection to Kubernetes cluster), please follow the steps below:
+In case when there is a need to create a KubeMQ cluster with license data (i.e. no Internet connection to Kubernetes cluster), please follow the steps below:

 ### Use kubemqctl tool to set license data
 Run the following commands: